theolivenbaum/resin/README.md

 Balancing the binary tree that represents your space is done by adjusting the merge factor ("IdenticalAngle") and the fold factor ("FoldAngle").

 A node's placement in the index is determined by calculating its angle to the node it most resembles.
 If the angle is greater than or equal to IdenticalAngle the two nodes merge.
-If it is not a new node is added to the binary tree.
-If the angle is greater than FoldAngle it is added as a left child to the node or, if that slot is taken, to the next left node that has a empty left slot, otherwise as a right child.
+If it is not then a new node will be added to the binary tree.
+In that case, if the angle is greater than FoldAngle, it is added as a left child to the node or, if that slot is taken, to the next left node that has a empty left slot, otherwise as a right child.

 IdenticalAngle and FoldAngle are properties of `IModel`.